ghik/kubernetes-the-harder-way/docs/04_Bootstrapping_Kubernetes_Security.md

 ### Simplifying the setup

-The previous section presents an exhaustive list of certificates and CAs that can be configured separately.
+The previous section presents an exhaustive list of certificates and CAs that could be configured separately.
-In practice, however, there is no reason to use all that configurability, at least for our purposes in this guide.
+In practice, however, there is no reason to use all that configurability, at least the purposes of this guide.
-We'll simplify things in the following ways:
+Therefore, we'll simplify things in the following ways:

 * We'll use a single root CA to sign all the certificates
 * `kube-apiserver`, even though deployed as three separate instances, is seen by the client as a single, distributed